nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
 * stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores a particular `Customer` whose orders will be displayed in a `ReadOnlyObjectWrapper<Customer>` which is exposed to outsiders as an unmodifiable `ReadOnlyObjectProperty<Customer>` that can be 'observed' e.g. the UI can be bound to this object property so that the UI automatically updates when selected customer change.
+  * Each `Customer` stores the currently 'selected' `Order` objects (e.g., results of a filter query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Order>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)